Netdex/twinject/README.md

 An algorithm is a methodology to process game data, and determine player movements.
 Multiple implementations of algorithms are/will be supported, including:
 - Method of Velocity Vector and Virtual Potential Field
-- Method of Contrainted Vector Obstacle
+- Method of Constrained Vector Obstacle
 - Method of Artificial Neural Network

 The automated player is a game-specific wrapper for each game that twinject supports.
 It gathers information from hooks and delivers them to the algorithm.
 This is required since every game requires different hooks, and may have some game-specific quirk that needs to be handled.